Important safety information for your Mac

 WARNING: Your AC cord has a three-wire grounding plug (a plug that has a grounding pin).
 This plug fits only a grounded AC outlet.
 If you’re unable to insert the plug into an outlet because the outlet isn’t grounded, contact a licensed electrician to replace the outlet with a properly grounded one.
 Do not defeat the purpose of the grounding pin.

 Hearing loss.
 Listening to sound at high volumes may damage your hearing.
 Background noise, as well as continued exposure to high volume levels, can make sounds seem quieter than they actually are.
 Use only compatible earbuds, headphones, or earpieces with your iMac.
 Turn on the audio and check the volume before inserting anything into your ear.
-See Sound and Hearing.
+See the Apple Support article Sound and Hearing.

 WARNING: To prevent possible hearing damage, do not listen at high volume levels for long periods.

 Repairing.
 Your iMac doesn’t have any user-serviceable parts, except for the memory, which is user-replaceable in 27-inch models and service center-replaceable in 21.5-inch models.
 Disassembling your iMac may damage it or may cause injury to you.
-If your iMac needs service, is damaged, malfunctions, or comes in contact with liquid, contact Apple or an Apple-authorized repair center, such as an Apple Authorized Service Provider.
 If you attempt to open your iMac or install items other than memory in 27-inch models, you risk damaging your computer, and such damage isn’t covered by the limited warranty on your iMac.
+If your iMac needs service, is damaged, malfunctions, or comes in contact with liquid, contact Apple or an Apple Authorized Service Provider.
+You can find information about getting service at support.apple.com/mac/repair/service.

 Navigation.
 Maps, directions, and location-based apps depend on data services.
 These data services are subject to change and may not be available in all areas, resulting in maps, directions, or location-based information that may be unavailable, inaccurate, or incomplete.
 Compare the location-based information provided to your surroundings and defer to posted signs to resolve any discrepancies.
 Do not use these services while performing activities that require your full attention.
 Always comply with posted signs and the applicable laws and regulations in the areas where you are using navigation, and always use common sense.

 Medical device interference. iMac contains components and radios that emit electromagnetic fields.
 These electromagnetic fields may interfere with medical devices, such as pacemakers and defibrillators.
-Consult your physician and medical device manufacturer for information specific to your medical device and whether you need to maintain a safe distance of separation between your medical device and iMac.
-If you suspect iMac is interfering with your medical device, stop using iMac.
+Consult your physician and medical device manufacturer for information specific to your medical device and whether you need to maintain a safe distance of separation between your iMac and your medical device (more than 6 inches or 15 cm apart).
+If you suspect iMac is interfering with your medical device, stop using iMac and consult your physician and your medical device manufacturer.

 Medical conditions.
 If you have a medical condition that you believe could be affected by using iMac (for example, seizures, blackouts, eyestrain, or headaches), consult with your physician prior to using iMac.